felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/user-interface.md

 ![Order logs page on Just Eat Takeaway Bridge](../images/004-en-jet-order-logs.png)

 Logs are a powerful debugging tool in case of issues.
-To understand in detail how to read logs, see the [HubRise documentation](/docs/hubrise-logs/).
+To understand in detail how to read logs, see [Understanding HubRise Logs](/docs/hubrise-logs/).

 ## System Request Page